microsoft/seismic-deeplearning/README.md

 ### Setting up Environment

-Follow the instruction bellow to read about compute requirements and install required libraries.
+Follow the instructions below to read about compute requirements and install required libraries.

 #### Compute environment